 - Pending applications

 Where an EUTM or RCD is still in its application stage, that is to say it is not registered only pending registration on exit day, it will NOT be cloned automatically on to the the corresponding UK Register.
-Instead, the EU applicant will have nine months from exit day to instruct the filing of a new UK trademark or design application equivalent to the parent EUTM or RCD application using the same details as the parent.
+Instead, the EU applicant will have nine months from exit day (including in a no-deal scenario) to instruct the filing of a new UK trademark or design application equivalent to the parent EUTM or RCD application using the same details as the parent.
 This will be the only mechanism by which EU applicants will be entitled to claim the same filing date as the filing date of the parent EUTM or RCD application, but it will involve payment of fees to the UK Registry in accordance with the UK trademark or design application fee structure.
 Any clients of ours with EU applications, which are still pending on exit date will be automatically contacted and asked wish to file an equivalent application in the UK and will be provided with costs, a deadline for filing and additional advice.
 As we understand it, the registries are not planning to notify applicants of the need to refile.

 - Ongoing proceedings

 Any ongoing opposition and invalidity proceedings may be impacted if they are based solely on a UK right, as it may not be a valid right on Brexit (especially in the event of a no deal).
-We will also be contacting clients who may be impacted with our recommended next steps.
+We will be contacting clients who may be impacted with our recommended next steps.